-Many seek tips regarding how to prune arborvitae, whether generally or, specifically, after a shrub has suffered branch damage in winter due to the build-up of snow and/or ice.
-I answer both questions below (the answer is more or less the same for both sets of circumstances, although, if your shrub does not suffer any damage, you may well skip pruning altogether).
+Many seek tips regarding how to prune arborvitae, whether generally — or specifically — after a shrub has suffered branch damage in winter due to the build-up of snow and/or ice.

-Reader Skipandwanda grows arborvitae shrubs that suffered damage over the winter and wanted to know how to deal with the damage through pruning.
-My answer may well help you solve a similar problem in your own landscaping.
+Reader Skipandwanda grows arborvitae shrubs that suffered damage over the winter and wanted to know how to deal with the damage through pruning:

 "My arborvitae took a beating this winter.
 Should I cut the ones that are bent from the top and, if so, how?
 As for the ones that have lower branches bent outward, should those branches be cut off?
 Will they fill in eventually?
 Should the ones that took a beating overall be cut just above the soil (I guess they call this rejuvenation pruning) or should they be removed?"